-CareER Jockey Club Thriving Grass Career Development Program (the Program) is a pioneering career development program in Hong Kong, designed to provide self-development opportunities to improve employability and raise workplace confidence.
+Jockey Club Collaborative Project for Inclusive Employment CareER Thriving Grass Career Development Program (Thriving Grass) is a pioneer career development program in Hong Kong, designed to provide self-development opportunities to improve employability and raise workplace confidence.

-This two-year program is tailored for higher educated persons with disabilities and Special Educational Needs (SEN).
-During the program, participants will be given training opportunities to build self-confidence, improve personal competence, as well as develop leadership and communication skills.
-The program aims to prepare participants for leadership roles in the workplace across industries – from NGOs to social enterprises, from public sectors to private sectors – and in the community.
+This three-year program is tailor-made for higher-educated persons with disabilities and Special Educational Needs (SENs).
+During the program, participants will engage in various capability-building activities to build self-confidence, improve personal competencies, and develop leadership and communication skills.
+The program aims to prepare participants for sustainable career development opportunities in the workplace across industries – from NGOs to social enterprises, from public to private sectors – and in the community.

-- build a support network for higher educated persons with disabilities and SEN;
+- establish rapport and community spirit among higher educated persons with disabilities and SENs;

 - encourage participants to take the initiative and become active members of society;